-He was prepared for every possible setback against the Straw Hats.
-After imprisoning the Straw Hats, he tosses the key into the mouth of a crocodile in a whole pack of crocodiles (making it difficult to figure out which one ate the key) and explodes his underground base, so that the Straw Hats would drown.
+Shichibukai Crocodile is the Big Bad of the second saga of the series, and he's shown to be a master tactician.
+He was prepared for every possible setback against the Straw Hats; after imprisoning them, he tosses the key into the mouth of a crocodile in a whole pack of crocodiles (making it difficult to figure out which one ate the key) and explodes his underground base, so that they would drown.
 When it looked like the Straw Hats found the right crocodile, Crocodile reveals that key was a fake and he had the right one on him the whole time.
-In fact, if it wasn't for him not knowing about Sanji and Chopper and Mr 3 managing to survive inside a crocodile, the Straw Hats would have been dead.
+In fact, if it wasn't for him not knowing about Sanji and Chopper (or rather, disregarding Chopper due to him being a Ridiculously Cute Critter) and Mr. 3 managing to survive inside a crocodile, the Straw Hats would have been dead.

 There was also his plan with the bomb in Alabasta.
 He engineered it so that even if the cannoneers are defeated, the bomb was rigged with a timer.
 And when forced to fight with his hook, he has a poisoned backup hook underneath that hook.
 And if that hook is broken, he can eject a knife in its place.